lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

   Having the code reside in the ``lsst`` or ``lsst-dm`` organization on GitHub is not sufficient.

 The new package must be added to the `etc/repos.yaml file in the lsst/repos repository`_ along with its corresponding GitHub URL.
-This file is governed by a "self-merge" policy: upon opening a pull request, it will be checked by Travis CI, and developers may merge without further review on success.
+This file is governed by a "self-merge" policy: upon opening a pull request, it will be checked by GitHub Actions, and developers may merge without further review on success.
 This change **must** be merged before the package can be built on Jenkins.
 Refer to :jira:`RFC-75` for background.